eigerco/zcash-android-demo-app/README.md

 ### Some ground rules/suggestions/recommendations:

-- it was not built to be used as a wallet.
+- it was not created to be used as a wallet.
 It doesn't contain a lot of basic instruments like error handling and like features
 - it is meant to be ran by developers
 - it is meant to be used for debugging or as starting point for building a wallet-like application
 - the code is very simplistic and doesn't reflect the complexity of the UX of a modern Android app,